elopio/docs/source/includes/_reporting.md

 Dispute Round State
 -------------------
 The [Dispute Round](#dispute-round) (state d in the figure above) is a 7-day period, during which any REP holder has the opportunity to [Dispute](#dispute) the Market’s Tentative Outcome.
 (At the beginning of a
 Dispute Round, a Market’s Tentative Outcome is the outcome that will become the Market’s Final Outcome if it is not successfully disputed by REP holders.)
 A Dispute consists of Staking REP (referred to as [Dispute Stake](#dispute-stake) in this context) on an Outcome other than the Market’s current Tentative Outcome.
 A Dispute is successful if the total amount of Dispute Stake on some Outcome meets the [Dispute Bond](#dispute-bond) size required for the current round.
+The Dispute Bond sizes are chosen in such a way to ensure a fixed ROI of 50% for Reporters who successfully dispute false Outcomes.
 Details for how the Dispute Bond size is computed can be found in the [Dispute Bond glossary entry](#dispute-bond).

 The [Dispute Bonds](#dispute-bond) need not be paid in their entirety by a single user.
 The Augur platform allows participants to crowdsource the Dispute Bonds.
 Any user who sees an incorrect Tentative Outcome can Dispute that Outcome by Staking REP on some Outcome other than the Tentative Outcome.
 If any Outcome (other than the Tentative Outcome) receives enough Dispute Stake to fill its Dispute Bond, the current Tentative Outcome will be successfully Disputed.